 With costs varying immensely, packing peanuts could run you anywhere from $0.50 to several dollars per package.

 You can get bubble wrap from Amazon for great prices, especially if you have Prime.
-You can easily find 175 feet of 12-inch-wide bubble wrap for $16.
-If you typically use 8 feet of bubble wrap per package, then this option will run you about $0.75 each time.
+You can easily find 175 feet of 12-inch-wide bubble wrap for less than $16.
+If you typically use 8 feet of bubble wrap per package, then this option should run you no more than $0.75 each time.

 Crumpled Kraft Paper